Code-Institute-Submissions/ananejd-Agritrade_JulyResu/README.md

 <a href="https://jd-agritrade.herokuapp.com/">here</a>">

 #### Challenges
-The developer was constrained by time in studying and executing all the desired functionalities for the project within an expected time frame.
-He however hopes to bring the project to completion in due course.

 There was a difficulty in linking the database to the heroku app for which the developer continues to work on.

 ### project inspiration:

-1. inspiration for this project were largely drawn from tutorials on the Youtube channel of Very Academy.
+1. inspiration for this project were largely drawn from video tutorials of the code institute on Full stack development with Django.
-1. Git ignore file was adopted from www.toptal.com/developers/gitignore/api
 1. Appreciation goes to the code institute student support team for being very supportive throughout my period study with the code institute
-1. Im grateful to my Alexander of the student care team at the code institute for her time.
+1. Im grateful to my Alexander of the student care team at the code institute for his time and help throught this project